Tanishk-Sharma/Open-URLs/README.md

 * The application will open each URL in a new tab of your Default Browser.
 * The application will close by itself after all URLs are loaded.

-Note: If present, empty lines in input are skipped.
+Note: If empty lines are present in the input - they will be skipped.